lia-simeone/coding-basics/Pandas_notes.md

     temps_df.ix[1].index
     # Output
     Index([u'Missoula', u'Philadelphia', u'Difference'], dtype='object')
-* `.loc` is label based
+--* `.loc` is label based
     #QUESTION - `.loc` just grabs the row, right?
 It doesn't create a series like `.iloc`?
     temps_df.loc['2014-07-03']
-    #temps_df.loc[1] does not work because I specified dates for the labels
+    #temps_df.loc[1] does not work because the labels are dates
-* You can grab specific rows from within a column
+--* You can grab specific rows from within a column too
     #QUESTION  - why do we need double brackets?
     temps_df.iloc[[1,3,4]].Difference
 * You can use a logical expression to filter the data as well